 Please note, in order to access the Hub, you will need to create or log in to your free deliriumnetwork.org account.

 Delirium Research Hub Study Submission Portal: Enter your study to the Hub

 If you have a completed or ongoing study involving delirium as a predictor or outcome that you would like to submit to the NIDUS Delirium Research Hub, please review the information below to learn how to submit your study.

-To submit your study, you must complete the study entry form which collects basic information about the study to be included in the database.
-Completion of the form will take less than 20 minutes.
+To submit your study, you must complete the study entry form.
+It solicits basic information about the study to be included in the database.
+Completion of the form takes less than 20 minutes.

 - Human studies including genetic, biomarker and neuroimaging studies

 - Delirium as either the primary or secondary outcome, or predictor

 - Minimum sample size=20